kanbanyte/sepa/assessments/srs.md

 ## Purpose
 This SRS document is designed to serve as a roadmap for this project.
 It comprehensively outlines the boundaries and requirements of the project to ensure the end product meets the needs of the client.\
-Additionally, the document serves as a point of reference for the team throughout development cycles, enabling them to maintain alignment with established standards and requirements.
+Additionally, the document serves as a point of reference for HeeHooVision throughout development cycles, enabling them to maintain alignment with established standards and requirements.
 The client and other stakeholders may use this document as a communication tool that informs them of high-level design details and verifies that shared objectives are well understood.

 ## Scope
-The project aims to design, develop and implement a perception system for a cobot to perform pick and place tasks at the Factory of the Future.
+The project aims to design, develop and implement a perception system for a cobot to perform pick and place tasks at the FOF.
 The system will enable the cobot to detect the position of objects that need to be picked up and placed, even if the objects are not in the predefined position.

-The systems primary application is to improve the efficiency of pick and place tasks by the cobot at the Factory of the Future.
+The systems primary application is to improve the efficiency of pick and place tasks by the cobot at the FOF.
 It aims to benefit the company by increasing productivity and working collaboratively with workers.
 The objective is to provide the cobot with a perception system that will enable it to perform pick and place tasks accurately, autonomously and efficiently.